MnOuSs/Habit-Tracker-Backend-App/README.md

 You can check if the predefined habits are properly loaded into the database by choosing command number `5` from Habit Tracker App:

+Note down that every time your run `predefined_habits_sideloader.py`, new completion dates are generated that allow new streaks to be be calculated.
+So have fun playing with that as well, testing the Habit Tracker App analytical functions.

 ![List of Side-loaded Habits](images/list_habits.png)

 ## Quality Assurance